CityOfPhiladelphia/mapboard/README.md

 # mapboard

 Mapboard is a framework for building data-rich mapping applications for the City of Philadelphia.
+It can be used as a template for creating any application which presents information about an address and for which a map is required.
+(If a map is not required, use [Appboard](https://github.com/CityOfPhiladelphia/appboard).)

+Mapboard uses functions of the library [phila-vue-datafetch](https://github.com/CityOfPhiladelphia/phila-vue-datafetch), allowing it to return data based on any address.

+The Map Panel uses phila-vue-mapping, a library of Vue components for mapping such as [Maps](https://github.com/CityOfPhiladelphia/phila-vue-mapping/wiki/Map), [ESRI WebMaps](https://github.com/CityOfPhiladelphia/phila-vue-mapping/wiki/EsriWebMap), and [Cyclomedia Widgets](https://github.com/CityOfPhiladelphia/phila-vue-mapping/wiki/CyclomediaWidget), etc.

+Data returned is presented in the Topic Panel of the application using components of the library [phila-vue-comps](https://github.com/CityOfPhiladelphia/phila-vue-comps), such as [Vertical Tables](https://github.com/CityOfPhiladelphia/phila-vue-comps/wiki/Vertical-Table) or [Horizontal Tables](https://github.com/CityOfPhiladelphia/phila-vue-comps/wiki/Horizontal-Table), etc.

 ![Atlas](https://s3.amazonaws.com/mapboard-images/Mapboard2.jpg)